dtyree77/project/Step-By-Step.md

 1. Go to http://coveralls.io/

-2. Click 'Free sign up'
+2. Click _Free sign up_

-3. Once directed back to github click 'Authorize'
+3. Once directed back to github click _Authorize_

 4. Enable code coverage reporting for your application

-5. Click 'View on coveralls'
+5. Click _View on coveralls_

 6. Create a .coveralls.yml file in your repo with the token shown on the coveralls web pagea